RebeccaNod1/Peril/README_Notecard.txt

 ========================================================

 CREATED BY REBECCA NOD AND NOOSE THE BUNNY
-CURRENT VERSION: 2.8.1 - DISPLAY & ELIMINATION FIXES
+CURRENT VERSION: 2.8.2 - SCOREBOARD SPAM & DISPLAY FIXES

 OVERVIEW
 --------
 Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
 If the peril player's number is rolled, they lose a life.
 Players are eliminated when they reach zero lives.

+NEW IN V2.8.2: Fixed critical scoreboard spam bug caused by eliminated players, plus re-fixed peril status display on floaters and elimination heart updates to show 0 hearts before player removal.

 KEY FEATURES
 ============